nicholasRenninger/dfasat/README.md

 ### How do I get set up? ###

-Have libpopt installed and run make.
-Get lingeling from http://fmv.jku.at/lingeling/ and run its build.sh
+Have libpopt installed and run make clean all.
+If you want to use the SAT-solving part of it, get lingeling from http://fmv.jku.at/lingeling/ and run its build.sh, or a similar solver.

 ### How do I run it? ###